MicrosoftDocs/customer-insights/ci-docs/export-destinations.md

 **Limits on segment exports**
 - Third-party target systems may limit the number of customer profiles that you can export.
 - For individual customers, you'll see the actual number of segment members when you select a segment for export.
-You'll get a warning if a segment is too large.
+You will get a warning if a segment is too large.
-- For business accounts, you'll see the number of accounts in a segment; however, the number of contacts that may be projected doesn't show.
-In some cases, this could lead to the exported segment actually containing more customer profiles than the target system accepts.
+- For business accounts, you'll see the number of accounts or contacts depending on the segment.
+You will get a warning if the segment is too large.
 Exceeding the limits of the target systems results will skip the export.

 ## Set up a new export
 To set up or edit an export, you need to have connections available to you.
 Connections depend on your [user role](permissions.md):